fastvideo/gpu-camera-sample/README.md

 * JPEG / MJPEG encoding
 * Output to monitor
 * Export from GPU to CPU memory
-* Storage of compressed data to SSD
+* Storage of compressed data to SSD or streaming via FFmpeg RTSP (optional)

 Processing is done on NVIDIA GPU to speedup the performance.
 The software could also work with raw images in PGM format and you can utilize these images for testing or if you don't have a camera or if your camera is not supported.
 More info about that project you can find <a href="https://www.fastcompression.com/blog/gpu-software-machine-vision-cameras.htm" target="_blank">here</a>.

-From the benchmarks on <strong>NVIDIA GeForce RTX 2080ti</strong> we can see that GPU-based raw image processing is very fast and it could offer very high quality at the same time.
-The total performane could reach <strong>4 GPix/s</strong> for color cameras.
-The performance strongly depends on complexity of that pipeline.
+From the benchmarks on <strong>NVIDIA GeForce RTX 2080ti</strong> we can see that GPU-based raw image processing is very fast and it could offer high image quality at the same time.
+The total performance could reach <strong>4 GPix/s</strong> for color cameras.
+The performance strongly depends on complexity of the pipeline.
 Multiple GPU solutions could significanly improve the performance.

 Currently the software is working with <a href="https://www.ximea.com" target="_blank">XIMEA</a> cameras.
 Via GenICam the software can work with XIMEA and Basler cameras.
 Soon we are going to add support for <a href="https://www.jai.com" target="_blank">JAI</a> and <a href="https://www.imperx.com" target="_blank">Imperx</a> cameras.
 You can add support for desired cameras by yourself.
 The software is working with demo version of Fastvideo SDK, that is why you can see a watermark on the screen.
-To get a Fastvideo SDK license for  develoment or for deployment, please contact <a href="https://www.fastcompression.com/" target="_blank">Fastvideo company</a>.
+To get a Fastvideo SDK license for  develoment and for deployment, please contact <a href="https://www.fastcompression.com/" target="_blank">Fastvideo company</a>.

 ## How to build gpu-camera-sample